 Monk’s cloth is an even weave fabric, 100% cotton, 60″ wide, 7 count (4 floats per inch) Monks’ cloth has floats going in both directions, so you can work your design either way.
 Monk’s cloth has to be pre-shrunk before you start to stitch.
 I cannot stress that enough, because there is significant shrinkage.
 Zigzag the edges of the fabric to keep it from unraveling.
 Machine wash the prepared fabric with detergent in warm water.
 You can use fabric softener.
 Dry the fabric in the dryer.
 Sources can’t agree on the temperature setting.
 Some say hot, others say medium or low heat.
 My recommendation is you dry it on the setting you would normally dry it on when you when you wash it later.
 Depending on the manufacturer, you will see a 4-6" shrinkage per yard.
 We recommend you purchase 2 1/2 yards for an afghan and 1 2/3 yards for a baby blanket.
 Monk’s cloth is great for afghans, lap robes, runners, and placemats.
 It is also an alternative for folks who want to continue to stitch, but their eye sight has declined significantly.
 There are many ways to finish an afghan, such as hemming and fringing.
-Monk’s cloth now comes in quite a variety of colors including radical new colors:
+Monk’s cloth now comes in quite a variety of colors.

 Because of the size of floats, you can experiment with lots of fibers.
 Many folks use size #3 pearl cotton, multiple strands of #5 pearl cotton, 4-ply worsted yarn, ribbon, or Rainbow Gallery Plastic Canvas 7 or Overture.